quarkslab/wirego/README.md

     }
 ```

-Now it's time for **step 3**: [install the Wirego plugin and start Wireshark](RUNNING.md)!
+Now it's time for **step 3**: [install the Wirego plugin and start Wireshark](./doc/RUNNING.md)!

 ## Examples

 A few plugin examples are available :

-  - [Minimal](./examples/minimal/) ; a minimalistic example showing the basic usage of Wirego
+  - [Minimal](./examples/minimal/) : a minimalistic example showing the basic usage of Wirego
   - [Reolink Credentials light](./examples/reolinkcredslight/) : a lightweight version of a Reolink camera credentials parser
-  - [Reolink Credentials](./examples/reolinkcreds/) : a advanced version of a Reolink camera credentials parser
+  - [Reolink Credentials](./examples/reolinkcreds/) : an advanced version of a Reolink camera credentials parser

-## Next steps

-That project is still under development, many things needs to be improved.
-Here's a partial list:

-  - The fields type list is incomplete
-  - Support payload split into several packets
+## Implementing a new language

+If you plan to implement a package for a currently unsupported language, please take a look at the [Wirego ZMQ specifications](./doc/PROTOCOL.md).

 ## Additional notes

-When the path to your plugin in Go is modified, you will be required to restart Wireshark, here's why:
+When the ZMQ endpoint used by your **Wirego remote plugin** is modified, you will be required to restart Wireshark, here's why:

   - we need to setup everything (plugin name, fields..) during the proto_register_wirego call
-  - preferences values are only loaded during the proto_reg_handoff_wirego call, which is too late for us
+  - preferences values, hence the ZMQ endpoint, are only loaded afterwards during the proto_reg_handoff_wirego call

+## Changelog

+### Wirego 0.9 (18/12/2023)

+First public release of Wirego

+### Wirego 1.0 (26/03/2024)

+  - Plugins ABI updates to 1.1
+  - A detection heuristics function can now be defined
+  - Renamed DissectorFilter to DetectionFilters for more clarity

+### Wirego 2.0 (24/12/2024)

+Wirego 2.0 is a major update from Wirego 1.0.
+The communication between the Wireshark plugin and the end user plugin has been fully rewritten to allow more languages to be integrated later (Python, Rust...).

+  - Wirego's Wireshark plugin (wirego bridge) now uses ZMQ
+  - Golang package (wireshark remote) now receives commands from Wirego bridge
+  - Specification for ZMQ protocol (see doc/PROTOCOL.md)